Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 On to more sober business.

-“‘Fore ‘ya launch into whatever it is,” he preempted, “make *sure* she’s offered a private audience whenever’s appropriate.”
+"‘Fore ‘ya launch into whatever it is," he preempted, "make *sure* she’s offered a private audience whenever’s appropriate."

-“I...yes, My Father.
-I presume for an evening?”
+"I...yes, My Father.
+I presume for an evening?"

 Daar chittered.
 She *was* incredibly lovely, but...
-“Naw, ‘less she’s interested.
-Needs some *learnin’* first, or mebbe sum’ good teachin’….now, what happened?”
+"Naw, ‘less she’s interested.
+Needs some *learnin’* first, or mebbe sum’ good teachin’….now, what happened?"

 Ordinarily, he would have indulged in teasing Tiyun a bit about how long it had been since his last contract, and that maybe *he* should be the one to educate the young sister in the ways of male and female...but now was very clearly *not* the time.
 Instead, Tiyun plucked a privacy field generator from his pocket and activated it, sealing them away in a sphere of white noise.

-“The Hunters on Hell detonated a nuke.”
+"The Hunters on Hell detonated a nuke."

 ….Well, *fuck.*

-“I presume Command has already begun their counter-attack?”
+"I presume Command has already begun their counter-attack?"

-“Within seconds.
+"Within seconds.
 But the casualty reports are...significant.
-And the Hunters are throwing everything at them.”
+And the Hunters are throwing everything at them."

-“Of course they are.
+"Of course they are.
 Hell is existential ‘fer them.
 Almost *all* their resources are tied up in that system an’ we’ve been denying it to them for two months.
-How big a nuke was it?”
+How big a nuke was it?"

-“Tactical, we think ground burst.
-Something on the order of ten kilotons we think.”
+"Tactical, we think ground burst.
+Something on the order of ten kilotons we think."

 That was puzzling, actually.

-“Why so small?
-In their situation, I’d have used something *much* more bigger.”
+"Why so small?
+In their situation, I’d have used something *much* more bigger."

-“Leading theory so far is resource constraint.
-It might simply be all they had on-hand.”
+"Leading theory so far is resource constraint.
+It might simply be all they had on-hand."

 Hmm.
 Daar’s ears flicked in thought.
 That spoke to a pretty serious desperation, maybe…

 Or maybe, it spoke to a serious internal disconnect.
-“Well, either that means they ain’t got the means, or they ain’t got the will from th’ Alpha o’ Alphas.
-Either seems advantageous to us.”
+"Well, either that means they ain’t got the means, or they ain’t got the will from th’ Alpha o’ Alphas.
+Either seems advantageous to us."

-“...The casualties, My Father.”
+"...The casualties, My Father."
 Tiyun seemed a bit...ah.

 Okay.

-“Tiyun. *Brother.”* Daar got down on his haunches and pulled Tiyun in for a reassuring hug.
-“I know.
+"Tiyun. *Brother."* Daar got down on his haunches and pulled Tiyun in for a reassuring hug.
+"I know.
 Believe me I know, an’ I’ll light their pyres *myself.* It’ll likely be almost everyone who was there, which by now is prob’ly low six-digits.
-Am I on the mark?”
+Am I on the mark?"

-“...Over a hundred thousand, My Father.
-As a rough first estimate.”
+"...Over a hundred thousand, My Father.
+As a rough first estimate."

-“Yeah.
-So, knowing that, an’ *acceptin’* that, what can I do ‘ta make their deaths worthwhile?”
+"Yeah.
+So, knowing that, an’ *acceptin’* that, what can I do ‘ta make their deaths worthwhile?"

-“...I…”
+"...I…"

 Daar tightened the hug, and used his paw to massage reassuringly along the back of Tiyun’s neck and head.
-“It’s okay.
-It jus’ means ‘yer good people, s’all.”
+"It’s okay.
+It jus’ means ‘yer good people, s’all."

 He held on for a comfortable while, and only pulled back when he felt Tiyun relax a bit.

-“...If, if you wish to speak with President Chambliss, I have made the arrangements.”
+"...If, if you wish to speak with President Chambliss, I have made the arrangements."

-“Good.
+"Good.
 I’ll need ‘ta.
 Firs’ I gotta talk to Command.
-I assume that’s where we’re goin’?”
+I assume that’s where we’re goin’?"

-“Your jump is waiting.”
+"Your jump is waiting."

 Daar nodded, and stood up to walk toward the array.
 It wasn’t far.

 Something was still bothering Tiyun, though.
 Daar could smell exactly what it was, too.

-“I know you want to say something,” he said, with a bit more authority in his voice.
-“You have standin’ permission to say *anything* you think needs sayin’.
+"I know you want to say something," he said, with a bit more authority in his voice.
+"You have standin’ permission to say *anything* you think needs sayin’.
 You know that, so, say it.
-I won’t have an aide afraid of my shadow.”
+I won’t have an aide afraid of my shadow."

-“...I…” It took him a while to screw up his courage, but like any good Gao, he found a way through.
-“How...how can you be so...so…”
+"...I…" It took him a while to screw up his courage, but like any good Gao, he found a way through.
+"How...how can you be so...so…"

 Daar spared him the rest.
-“Because I must, Brother Tiyun.
+"Because I must, Brother Tiyun.
 I am the Great Father.
 Nothing else matters.
 We have just been *wounded* by a terrible enemy, and I will not allow that to stand.
-Right now, the way ‘ta honor them best is ‘ta be *cold* an’ win this thing.”
+Right now, the way ‘ta honor them best is ‘ta be *cold* an’ win this thing."

 Tiyun shivered, but duck-nodded, and that was that.